Francis Garasse: Biography

 He was born at Angoulême in 1585.
 He entered the Jesuits' college at the age of fifteen in 1600.
 At the Jesuit Collège Ste.
 Marthe in Poitiers in 1607-8, he taught Jean-Louis Guez de Balzac.
 In 1611, he published a book of elegies entitled Elegiarum de funesta morte Henrici magni liber singularis, on the death of Henry IV of France, and Sacra Rhemensia Carolina Heroica nomine Collegii Pictavensis oblata Ludov.
 XIII.
-Regi Christianissimo in sua inauguratione, a poem in heroic verse addressed to Louis XIII of France, on his inauguration.
+Regi Christianissimo in sua inauguratione, a poem in heroic verse addressed to Louis XIII, on his inauguration.

 He soon became an eloquent and popular preacher in the chief cities of France, but he aspired to the public admiration by the force and consequence of his writings.
 In his style, he had a peculiar turn for the wit than in vogue; accordingly, made deep impressions on his audience.
 Later, under a feigned name, as a defence of the Jesuits against their enemies, he published Andrew Schioppii Casparis fratris horoscopus (The Horoscope of Anti-Coton) in 1614, and in 1615, he published Andres Schioppii Casparis fratris Elixir Calvinisticum (The Calvinistic Elixir).
 Through these [both] publications, he was scurrilous and violent in his style and were vitiated by buffoonery.